 - Boston University School of Medicine

 - Professor of Medicine and Research Professor of Biochemistry

 Tuberculosis (TB) is a disease caused by the bacteria Mycobacterium tuberculosis.
 It most commonly affects the lungs, although it can affect other parts of the body.
 Medications are available to treat TB and must be taken as prescribed by your provider.
 Depending on the medication(s) prescribed, the duration can be from four months to nine months or more.

 TB can be fatal if not recognized and treated.
+It also can spread to infect others.
 However, TB is treatable and preventable.
-Identifying and treating those who are infected, but who have not yet become ill with active TB, can prevent the spread of TB in the community.
+Identifying and treating those who are infected but who have not yet become ill with active TB can prevent the spread of TB in the community.

 HOW DOES TUBERCULOSIS OCCUR?

 The tuberculosis (TB) bacteria are spread through the air from a person who is ill with active TB that involves the lungs or airways.
 The bacteria are contained in small, airborne droplets created by coughing or sneezing.
 Anyone who inhales these droplets is called a "contact."
 A contact can be someone you spend a lot of time with, such as a family member, friend, or coworker.

 The contact person does not usually develop active TB immediately.
 In some cases, the person's immune system is able to remove the bacteria and he/she does not develop the disease.

 In other cases, the person develops an immune response that controls the bacteria by "walling it off" inside the body.
 This causes the bacteria to become dormant, or asleep.
 The person does not develop active TB or become ill at this time but is said to have latent TB infection (LTBI).
 Up to one-third of the world's population is infected with LTBI.